JackSzwergold/Writing/memories/Hanging Out in TriBeCa in the 1970s.md

 But that was not to be.
 First, I was too young and would get hit by a train and die.
 Second, we needed to head into Manhattan to see if my mom could get a job in a schmata factory.

 My dad was essentially laid off due to disability from having a heart attack in 1975.
-And he wasn’t in the Union long enough to actually get any benefits.
-So it was my mom’s turn to step up to bat and be the primary source of income in the family.
+And he wasn’t in the Union long enough to actually around like hawks because this was the classic gritty NYC of the 1970s.
+Abe Beame’s shithole.
+The city I grew up in.
+A genuinely dangerous place.

-Where my parents got job leads is debatable, but it was mostly through word of mouth, gossip as well as combing through job listings in the Jewish Press.

-But whatever, this day we were headed to Canal Street to see if my mom could score a job.

-I clearly remember climbing up the stairs on the Southwest side of Canal Street
+But I looked around and soaked in what I could.
+Like

 ***